 4. Intense Pulsed Light (IPL) Photofacial to address any brown spots or broken blood vessels.
 Dr. Chiu’s IPL Photofacial utilizes Intense Pulsed Light for a gentle treatment that is safe, painless, and requires no significant recovery time.
 IPL sends light through the skin to target the undesirable tissue, and leaves the surrounding tissue unharmed.
 The process is gradual and, collagen production is stimulated, rejuvenating the skin, shrinking pores, and giving the skin an overall glow.
 After about 5 days of very minimal “beauty downtime”, this procedure will reveal new glowing skin with improved texture, pores and decreased wrinkles.
 The result is healthier, younger looking skin.

 5. Photodynamic Therapy.
-The Derm Institute uses a LED (light-emitting diode) that healthy-skin-winterproduces a narrow spectrum light to boost collagen, which creates plumper, younger-looking skin, or to kill the bacteria that causes acne.
+The Derm Institute uses a LED (light-emitting diode) that produces a narrow spectrum light to boost collagen, which creates plumper, younger-looking skin, or to kill the bacteria that causes acne.
 LED photo facials are painless, cool and relaxing, and carry no risks.
 The best results come after a series of photo facial treatments.
 LED photo facials are a good choice for people who want to boost collagen or treat acne.
 Their collagen-boosting, facial rejuvenation properties have been proven with medical research.
 The results won’t be as dramatic as plastic surgery, but it’s a gentler, more natural, less expensive way to go.

 6. If you’re not wearing sunscreen: Start now.
 It won’t get rid of the lines you have, but it will prevent new ones from forming.
 Begin using a prescription retinoid cream nightly; Dr. Chiu often recommends Renova because patients find it less drying than other formulas.
 You’ll notice lines softening in two to three months.